kanthsaz/kanthsaz.github.io/pages/work.md

 ## Assistant Consultant - EX Research Institute Limited, Tokyo, Japan

 * 2018 January – 2018 November
-Exposed functions: Assisting a pilot project of 3Rs (Reduce, Reuse, Recycle) promotion in Ratnapura Municipal Council under the project of Pollution Control and Reduction of Environmental Burden in Solid Waste Management (ReEB Waste) in Sri Lanka.
+Exposed functions: Assisting a pilot project of 3Rs (Reduce, Reuse, Recycle) promotion in Ratnapura Municipal Council under the project of Pollution Control and Reduction of Environmental Burden in Solid Waste Management in Sri Lanka <a href="https://digital.detritusjournal.com/articles/evaluation-of-organic-and-recyclable-waste-separation-at-generation-source-in-ratnapura-and-kataraga/359" target="_blank">Paper</a>.
-[Sato, N., Iida, C. and Nishi, C., (2019): Evaluation of Organic and Recyclable Waste Separation at Generation Source in Ratnapura Municipal Council and Kataragama Pradeshiya Sabha in Sri Lanka, 17th International Waste Management and Landfill Symposium (Proceedings SARDINIA 2019, www.cisapublisher.com)]

 * 2017 June – 2018 February
 Exposed functions: Assisting a feasibility study on construction of a system for collection and treatment of used fluorocarbons in order to introduce an energy-saving equipment with natural or low global warming potential refrigerants in Sri Lanka.
-Internships

 [↑ back to top](#top)